Lab 06 — Cloudflare Tunnel

 tunnel: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-credentials-file: /etc/cloudflared/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.json
+credentials-file: /root/.cloudflared/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.json

 ingress: